couchbaselabs/sdk-rfcs/rfc/0059-sdk3-foundation.md

 var coll = bucket.scope('comxyz').collection('people');
 ```

 In the example above a Cluster object is created and then authenticated.
-It will use the “default” configuration.
-After that, the default bucket is fetched from the cluster and then a collection is opened with the scope “comxyz” and the name “people”.
+It will use the "default" configuration.
+After that, the default bucket is fetched from the cluster and then a collection is opened with the scope "comxyz" and the name "people".
 Once the collection is fetched, it can be used for basic CRUD and a new, terse collection specific query syntax API.

 The exact naming and use of the cluster configuration object as left as implementation dependent.
 For example, Java will use the name Environment instead of Configuration as its implementation involves this object owning some long-running resources.